Integrating Sequential and Relational Modeling for User Events: Datasets and Prediction Tasks: Experiments

 \textbf{Experiment setup.} We perform relational event prediction experiments on all five PRES datasets, following the task setup described earlier.
 We evaluate several sets of baseline methods: \begin{enumerate} \itemsep{0.2pt} \topsep{0.2pt} \item In the first set, we use only relational event data.
 We construct a user graph where edges represent relational events between two users, ignoring timestamp information.
 We then run static graph methods, GCN \citep{kipf2017semi}, GAT \citep{velivckovic2018graph}, and Graph Transformer (TConv) \cite{shi2021masked} on this graph.

-\item In the second set, we use a sequence model, BERT \citep{devlin2019bert}, to encode each user's last 100 personal events from the training set.
-The resulting user embedding is added as input to the GCN, GAT, and GT models from the first set, denoted as GCN+S, GAT+S, and TConv+S, respectively.
+\item In the second set, we use a biderectional transformer sequence model (BERT) \citep{devlin2019bert}, to encode each user's last 100 personal events from the training set.
+The resulting user embedding is added as input to the GCN, GAT, and TConv models from the first set, denoted as GCN+S, GAT+S, and TConv+S, respectively.

 \item In the third set, we convert each unique personal event into a node and add it to the user graph from the first set, creating edges between users and their personal event nodes.
 As in the second set, we use only the last 100 personal events per user.
 We then run GCN, GAT, and TConv on this graph, denoted as GCN\_RP, GAT\_RP and TConv\_RP.